nicolerichter1989/analytics_portfolio/README.md

 ## Projects Available

 ### Linear Regression Project - FIFA 2021 (Ironhack)
-**Project is currently under construction due to data loss - note from 19/09/2021**
+**Project is currently under construction due to data loss - note from 2nd of November 2021**

 Dataset containing FIFA player information.
 (17125 rows * 107 columns) <br>
 Objective: Use a Linear Regression Model to predict the Value of FIFA players.